The Honorable Jeffrey Dana Gillen

-- Judge Gillen's division is piloting the NEW 15th Circuit Judicial Viewer System ("JVS").
-DO NOT SUBMIT ANY ORDERS IN ANTICIPATION OF A HEARING.
-Orders should be submitted through the NEW JVS system,without a signature line, as the orders will be signed electronically and will be efiled and eserved.
+- ALL orders/dismissals/judgments, etc. should be submitted through the on-line services system without a signature line, as the orders will be signed electronically and will be efiled and eserved.
 If the order being submitted is regarding a hearing held in open court, the date of that hearing must be included in the first sentence of the order.
-DO NOT SUBMIT MOTIONS OR LETTERS.
-The JVS system is for orders and final judgments, etc., which require an electronic signature only.
 ALL ORDERS/JUDGMENTS ARE TO BE REVIEWED BY ALL COUNSEL OF RECORD PRIOR TO SUBMISSION.
 Do not submit any orders in anticipation of an upcoming hearing.

 - Orders submitted for cases involving pro se litigants: the order must indcate that the moving party will be serving the pro se party with a copy of the order via US Mail.

 - NOTE: When setting a hearing online, the order setting hearing is immediately uploaded for signature.
 The online scheduling system does not allow you to hold dates, so you must be sure the date is coordinated with all parties prior to setting the hearing.
 ALL MOTIONS MUST BE FILED AND DOCKETED WITH THE CLERK PRIOR TO SCHEDULING A SPECIAL SET HEARING.
-ALL ORDERS MUST INCLUDE THE DOCKET NUMBER OF THE MOTION WHICH IS LOCATED ON THE CLERK'S WEBISITE.
+ALL ORDERS MUST INCLUDE THE MOTION FILING DATE.

-- Orders/judgments must be in WORD FORMAT, with the case style & case number on the left margin - not the right margin.
+- Orders/dismissals/judgments, etc. must be in WORD FORMAT, with the case style & case number on the left margin - not the right margin.
 Do not use any type of box for case style & case number, or the formatting with be off.

 NEW: JURY INSTRUCTION SUPPLEMENT TO TRIAL ORDER: See Forms & Orders